almond-sh/almond/docs/pages/install-versions.md

 See also release notes at https://github.com/almond-sh/almond/releases

-To find out which version of almond is installed, from a running notebook, go to the menu bar select Help -> About.
+To find out which version of almond is installed, from a running notebook, go to the menu bar and select:

+- `Help -> About`, if using Jupyter Classic
+- `Help -> About the Scala Kernel`, if using JupyterLab